—Just Another Delivery For Our Intrepid Captain.

 Since leaving Myrtle Beach on April 1, I've spent a fairly ridiculous amount of time messing around with WiFi and cellular Internet connections, and not only is Gizmo quite well equipped in those categories but she's stayed within a mostly first world country (just kidding, North Carolina).
 Admittedly my thirst for connectivity is high, but I might trade a small body part for a system that simply put me online 24/7/wherever.
 That's the promise of KVH's latest TracPhone mini-VSAT V3-IP, and 'simply' is the key word.
 KVH has for a while offered high-speed, 'reasonably' priced satellite Internet with a 17.6-inch high V3 dome antenna that can purportedly work on boats as small as 30-feet.
 What's new here is the unified antenna controller and modem known as the CommBox (above), which not only looks simple but can even be installed out of sight because as the "ip" in the product name suggests, you can check into this system with most any browser on a PC or tablet connected to the CommBox by Ethernet or WiFi...

-We spoke to three brokers who each had a Grand Banks 42 listed on BoatQuest.com.
-Here’s what they had to say about the boats and the market for buying and selling them.
+We spoke to three brokers who each had a Hatteras 60 Convertible listed on BoatQuest.com.
+Here’s what they had to say about the market for buying and selling these boats.

-Written by Dan Corcoran on Mar 7, 2013 for Panbo, The Marine Electronics Hub
+Written by Ben Ellison on Mar 25, 2013 for Panbo, The Marine Electronics Hub